 Publications: Hamburger America, Tonight Show with Jay Leno, Cooking with Paula Deen, Money Magazine, Fodor's Travel Guide

 What to Order: Cheesy Western Burger & Bowl of "Chile"

 Perhaps no restaurant in the Roanoke Valley has received more recognition than Texas Tavern.
 A "Cheesy Western and bowl of chile with onions" is one of the classic meals of Virginia's Blue Ridge, with the burger listed in Hamburger America as one of the best 150 burgers in America.
 It's a beef patty tapped with American cheese, onions, relish, fried egg and mustard.
 The Tavern is open 24 hours a day, 364 days a year, and any visit is sure to provide an interesting story.

 Publications: Garden & Gun

 Whether it's an item from the extensive vegetarian section of the menu, a salad with one of the homemade dressings, or a freshly baked dessert, you're sure to find something delicious from Wildflour Market & Bakery in Old Southwest Roanoke.
 Garden & Gun suggests trying the Chicken Salad and a lemon bar for dessert.
-We'd also suggest leaving room for a slice of carrot cake.
+We'd also suggest leaving room for a slice of cake.